shervinazadi/topoGenesis/README.md

 ## GSS-Lab

-This project is part of the [Generative Sciences & Systems Lab Setup](https://github.com/shervinazadi/GSS_PyHou_Setup).
-It is currently being developed by [Shervin Azadi](https://github.com/shervinazadi) and [Pirouz Nouria](https://github.com/Pirouz-Nourian) at GSS-Lab, Department of Architectural Engineering and Technology, at TU Delft.
+This project is currently being developed by [Shervin Azadi](https://github.com/shervinazadi) and [Pirouz Nouria](https://github.com/Pirouz-Nourian) at GSS-Lab, Department of Architectural Engineering and Technology, at TU Delft.